aw4630/plane-crash-EDA/README.md

 **[Scraping code and explanation](backend/ASNscraper.ipynb)**

-As part of my exploratory data analysis, I wanted to ask important and relevant questions relating to fatal commerical aviation incidents that have occurred worldwide.
+As part of my exploratory data analysis, I wanted to ask important questions relating to fatal commerical aviation incidents that have occurred worldwide and provide valuable aviation safety insights.
 The questions include:

 - *Are certain aircraft models/manufacturers statistically more dangerous to fly on?*